gruntwork-io/docs/docs/2.0/docs/pipelines/architecture/index.md

 If users opt-in to delegating infrastructure management to the `infrastructure-live-delegated` repositories, they can provision the relevant `pipelines-delegated` roles in AWS accounts where they want to delegate infrastructure management using the `infrastructure-live-access-control` repository, then manage infrastructure using those roles in the `infrastructure-live-delegated` repositories.

-If users opt-in to creating and managing modules centrally, they can create and manage modules in the `infrastructure-modules` repository.
+If users opt-in to creating and managing modules centrally, they can create and manage modules in the `infrastructure-catalog` repository.
 This repository can be used by any repository in the organization to share reusable, vetted modules.